deepak-kosaraju/ycmt/README.md

 - Tool must provide some mechanism for restarting a service when relevant files or packages are updated
 - Tool must be idempotent - it must be safe to apply your configuration over and over again

+__Having worked on various configuration orchestrator's like Chef, Puppet, Ansible(new) etc.., I tried to incoorporate my learnings(from experince) of those tools in to this tool, so you may find some similarities with state names etc..__

 ### Basic Architecture
 ![Architecture](images/ycmt-arch-v01.jpeg?raw=true)